The cut operation on matrix factorisations: Background

-Similarly to Example \ref{example:bicategory_m} there is a superbicategory $\cat{M}$ of Morita trivial $\mathbb{Z}_2$-graded $k$-algebras: $1$-morphisms are $\mathbb{Z}_2$-graded bimodules which are finitely generated and projective over $k$ and $2$-morphisms are degree zero bimodule maps.
-We will need the operation of tensoring objects of $\cat{T}$ with $k$-modules, which is recalled in Appendix \ref{section:tensorproduct_supcat}.
+\begin{definition} Let $\cat{M}$ denote the superbicategory of Morita trivial $\mathbb{Z}_2$-graded $k$-algebras.
+The $1$-morphisms are $\mathbb{Z}_2$-graded bimodules which are finitely generated and projective over $k$ and the $2$-morphisms are degree zero bimodule maps (see Example \ref{example:bicategory_m}). \end{definition}